-Water , plumbing and bathroom fittings

-Repair Category 1

-Notes No significant defects were noted.
+Water, plumbing and bathroom fittings Repair Category 1 Notes No significant defects were noted.
+Modernisation of the sanitary fittings will be considered likely in due course.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.
-The roof void water tank requires a lid.

-Heating and hot water
+Heating and hot water Repair Category 1 Notes No significant defects were noted.
+We assume the boiler has been maintained in line with the manufacturers guidelines.
+The oil tank lacks a bund.
+We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

+Draina nge

 Repair Category 1

-Notes No significant defects were noted.
-We assume the oil boiler has been installed and maintained in line with the manufacturer's guidelines.

-Draina age

-Repair Category 1

-Notes No apparent problems with the drainage system were noted.
-We assume that the installation is or will be registered with the Scottish Environmental Protection Agency (SEPA).
+Notes No apparent problems with the drainage system were seen.